Optixal/SPIM/README.md

 * [ ] PO will manage centrally licensed software such as email, anti-virus, and application software.

 ## Data storage
 * [ ] Important files should be stored on a network server in the appropriate file share and not on the workstation.
+(Elroy)
 * [ ] Workstations are not backed up and are subject to re-image; therefore there is no guarantee that data stored on the workstation will be recovered in the event of system problems, loss or theft.